We are a leading sustainable college

 • Putting up bird nesting boxes and bat boxes on both campuses

-• Setting up a wildlife meadow and pond at Harrow Weald
+• Setting up a wildlife meadows, pond and bug hotel at Harrow Weald

 • Having 'Environmental' issues as a fixed agenda item in our termly Departmental Health, Safety and Environment Working Group meetings to discuss and action ideas for improvement